 Applicants are encouraged to consider utilising research infrastructure projects such as those funded by the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS).
-The NCRIS projects encompass a variety of infrastructure relevant to health research such as the Translating Health Discovery (THD) project and the Population Health Research Network (PHRN) project.
-Further information including access and pricing is available at www.education.gov.au/national-collaborative-research-infrastructure-strategy-ncris.
+The NCRIS projects encompass a variety of infrastructure relevant to health research such as the Therapeutic Innovations Australia (TIA) project and the Population Health Research Network (PHRN) project.
+Further information including access and pricing is available at www.education.gov.au/ncris.